Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Results and Discussion

 As a complement to the bulk force response, figure \ref{fig:UMeanContours} displays contours of time-averaged streamwise velocity $\overline{U_x}/U_{\infty}$ at peak and trough cross-sections for each model.
-Flow variations are solely due to changes in the frequency of undulation, as the aspect ratio (and other non-dimensional geometric parameters) are the same across models, and thus the geometric cross-sections at respective peaks and troughs are identical.
+Flow variations are solely due to changes in the frequency of undulation, as the geometric cross-sections at respective peaks and troughs are identical.
 The peak and trough velocity profiles for the $\lambda=1$ case are similar to those of the smooth ellipse as might be expected from the similarity in force response.
 Both cross-sections of the $\lambda=2$ case display a longer recirculation length than the ellipse and $\lambda=1$ models, and the peak cross-section has a larger area of reversed flow while flow behind the trough cross-section is nominally in the positive $x$-direction.
 The $\lambda=3.43$, 5, and 6.86 cases have a larger variation between their peak and trough cross-sections.
 For each, the trough cross-section has minimal flow reversal indicating a reduction in shear layer roll up.